burakhotan/Pokiki/README.md

 ## Getting Started

-First you have to populate the **in** folder with the replacement images you desire and then run **listBuilder.py** with the following command:
+First you have to create and populate the **tiles** folder with the replacement images you desire and then run **listBuilder.py** with the following command:

 ```
 python listBuilder.py